-Timeline Editing in Nuke Studio
+Timeline Editing in Nuke Studio and Hiero

 Nuke Studio's timeline is designed to provide shot management, conform, and playback capabilities for people creating visual effects and delivers visual effects sequences without resorting to other third party applications.
 These are the topics covered:

 • Using Tags tells you how to quickly sort or filter source clips and shots for better visibility, organization, and export.